 Air Regulations & Permitting

-We have assisted clients from a variety of industries, including the automotive, aerospace, chemical, energy, mining, oil and gas, pharmaceutical, pulp and paper, and steel, on a diverse range of issues related to the Clean Air Act.
+Quarles & Brady attorneys have over 30 years of experience representing clients in a variety of industries, including chemical, energy, food and beverage, mining, pharmaceutical, pulp and paper, printing, packaging, and steel, on a diverse range of issues related to the Clean Air Act.
 Our experience includes:

-- Representing clients in complex air enforcement cases brought by U.S. EPA involving violations of federal NSR and NESHAPs, including a recent case where U.S. EPA initially sought a $100 million penalty.
+- Representing clients in complex air enforcement cases brought by U.S. EPA and state governments, including enforcement of state and federal permitting requirements, NSPS and NESHAP requirements.

 - Successfully negotiated two major settlements on behalf of a power generation client in EPA’s power plant enforcement initiative, one of which was one of the first settlements that resolved not only all potential past violations of the federal PSD and NNSR regulations rules but provided a future resolution of certain claims concerning those permitting rules.